 How long does it take to earn a master's in cyber security?

-Like most master's degree programs, a master's in cyber security typically takes two years to complete on a full-time basis—though you can shave off a year if you enroll in an accelerated program.
+Like most master’s degree programs, a master’s in cyber security typically takes two years to complete on a full-time basis—though you can shave off a year if you enroll in an accelerated program.
+The latter option typically requires an undergraduate degree in computer science or another cyber security-related field.

 Prerequisites

-Prerequisites can differ by school, but programs primarily attract students with computer science backgrounds and experience.
-SUNY Polytechnic Institute targets those "who have the equivalent of an undergraduate degree in network and computer security, computer science or systems, electrical engineering or a related field."
-This doesn’t mean you must have a bachelor's degree in one of those fields—just prove that you know the content.
-That said, the school does accept students without relevant backgrounds if they take "appropriate prerequisite coursework under the guidance of a faculty adviser."
+Prerequisites differ by school, but programs primarily seek students with computer science backgrounds and experience.
+SUNY Polytechnic Institute targets those “who have the equivalent of an undergraduate degree in network and computer security, computer science or systems, electrical engineering or a related field.”
+This doesn’t mean you must have a bachelor’s degree in one of those fields—just prove that you know the content.
+That said, the school does accept students without relevant backgrounds if they take “appropriate prerequisite coursework under the guidance of a faculty adviser.”
 Similarly, the University of Tulsa expects that applicants have taken calculus in addition to having basic computer science skills.
 In both instances, the school asks unprepared students to complete supplemental coursework before starting the program.

-If you are planning to enroll in a cyber security master's program, you need to be well-versed in one or more programming languages, such as C++, C, Python, and Java, and have experience with information systems architecture.
+If you are planning to enroll in a cyber security master’s program, you should be well-versed in one or more programming languages, such as C++, C, Python, and Java, and have experience with information systems architecture.
 If you’re not already working in IT or don’t have a computer science background, completing undergraduate computer science courses in algorithms, computational theory, computer systems, and programing languages will help fill any gaps in your knowledge and fulfill master’s program prerequisites.

 Admission requirements